AniekanInyang/aniekaninyang.github.io/README.md

 You can ask me about finding a path in data science and building your career.

-I enjoy travelling :airplane:    and my values are hardwork, respect, rest, structure and organisation.
+I enjoy travelling:airplane:    and my values are hardwork, respect, rest, structure and organisation.

 ___